zachblume/craniometrix-wearable-project-demo/README.md

 ### Notes on UI demo:

 -   Shows an example UI flow for recommendations based on personalized analysis of activity patterns
+-   Shows the absolute basic/begining flow for drawing a geofence
 -   The UI is built with React and Next.js, hosted on Vercel
 -   Uses Supabase for authentication and backend
--   Uses the Supabase JS client to make API calls to the backend
+-   Ready to use the Supabase JS client to make API calls to the backend (didn't get to fleshing this out)
--   Uses the Supabase Realtime client to subscribe to realtime notifications
 -   Tailwind CSS for styling
--   E2E testing with Playwright